hahnlab/Rausherfest/README.md

 **Schedule at a glance**:

-Morning: Dedication of memorial to Dr. Shu-mei Chang ([The State Botanical Garden of Georgia](https://botgarden.uga.edu/))
+Morning: Dedication of memorial to Dr. Shu-mei Chang @ [The State Botanical Garden of Georgia](https://botgarden.uga.edu/) (details to come)

 Lunch (12-1): Catered by [Mama's Boy](https://www.mamasboyathens.com/) (Davison Life Science Bldg)

+Talks (1-5): See the current schedule of 5-minute and 15-minute talks [here](https://docs.google.com/document/d/1ns1FphggLR8k4Z2l7IHPhRqHyKUL5EA-D-9aJFfZzh4/edit?tab=t.0)

 There is a great line-up of talks planned.
 Please see [here](https://docs.google.com/document/d/1spLdFTdgq48Zm6xpuhjHO0J6CTotknghVwTgCdLhoLc/edit) for the current schedule.

-Since the talks begin at 12:20, please hang your posters before then.
-The poster boards are 4'x4', so should fit any size poster.

 **If you're sick and can't make it, please let us know.
 No problem at all--we just need to know so we can try to rearrange the schedule.